rdwin/rdwin.github.io/_posts/2020-09-26-human-activity-data-set.md

 The purpose of this project is to demonstrating how to collect, load, and clean a data set.
 The goal is to prepare tidy data that can be processed easily for later analysis.
 - Data set [[60MB](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)]

-This project will be saved on my [Github Repository](https://github.com/rdwin/getting-and-cleaning-data-week-4-project)

 ### Processing Steps

 1. Collecting the data.